 Mary Considine to lead Shannon Group

-Mary Considine is taking over as chief executive of the State-owned company responsible for Shannon Airport, Bunratty Castle and other businesses.
+Mary Considine has been appointed chief executive of the State-owned company responsible for Shannon Airport, Bunratty Castle and other businesses.

 Ms Considine has been acting chief executive of Shannon Group, responsible for the mid-western airport, its commercial properties and heritage business, since June of this year.